Skip to content

 • Video and concise written communication are strengths

-The One Thing Most Applicants Miss
+What Do Most Applicants Miss

 The biggest mistake on HBS 2+2 applications is treating the three essays as three separate questions.
-They need to cohere — three angles on one person.
+They need to cohere: three angles on one person.

 The biggest mistake on MIT Sloan applications is writing the cover letter like an essay.
 It's a business letter.
 Formal salutation, why you qualify in 2–3 paragraphs with concrete examples, close.
 That's it.
 The person who writes a flowing personal narrative in letter format misses the format entirely.